neulab/explainaboard_client/README.md

 * By default your systems will be private, but if you add the `--public` flag they will be made public on the public leaderboards and system listing.

-You can also upload for custom datasets that are not supported by ExplainaBoard yet:
+**Uploading w/ Custom Datasets:** You can also upload results for custom datasets that are not supported by DataLab yet:

 ```
-python -m explainaboard_client.upload_system \
+python -m explainaboard_client.cli.upload_system \
   --email $EB_EMAIL --api_key $EB_API_KEY \
   --task [TASK_ID] \
   --system_name [MODEL_NAME] \